Absolute First Album: Background

 Absolute First Album was digitally released on November 27, 2009.
 A physical release followed on December 4, 2009.
-Upon the album's release, Core Contents Media conducted an online poll in order to determine which lead single to promote first.
+Upon the album's release, Core Contents Media conducted an online poll in order to determine the lead single.
 Nearly 9,000 respondents from Melon, Cyworld, and Soribada, among others, were given the choice between "Bo Peep Bo Peep" and "Like the First Time", the latter of which won the poll by 53 percent.
+However, management chose "Bo Peep Bo Peep" as the label intended to present a "180-degree transformation" of T-ara's image.

+Promotion

-However, management proceeded with promotions for "Bo Peep Bo Peep" as the label intended to present a "180-degree transformation" of T-ara's image.
-The group began performing on Korea's televised music programs with the December 4, 2009, broadcast of Music Bank.
+The group began performing "Bo Peep Bo Peep" on Korea's televised music programs with the December 4, 2009, broadcast of Music Bank.
 "Like the First Time" was subsequently promoted in January 2010, yet their appearances quickly ceased as main vocalist So-yeon contracted H1N1, as did promotions for Absolute First Album as a whole.

+The group's first fan signing event was planned for was scheduled to be held at Synnara Records in Ilsan La Festa on December 13.
+However, over 2,000 fans applied for the event, so the location was changed to Young poong Books in Jongno for safety concerns.